joshmorgan1000/UTKH/README.md

 ## Introduction <a href="#introduction"></a>

+### Background: The "Newton's Apple" of this Theory <a href="#background-newtons-apple"></a>

+When I was a child, one of my favorite toys was my marble run.
+My favorite piece of that set was the vortex.
+As the marble entered the section, it would orbit the outer edge, and while descending the frequency of its orbit would increase in speed until it eventually fell through the hole.

+Now imagine if you will, two particles with gravitational force in space heading towards each other - not exactly at each other, but just at the correct angle so that their graviational fields caused them to enter a state of falling orbit closer and closer together.
+In this thought experiment, also imagine that these particles do not have the traditionally understood property that they collide when they take up the same space.
+Given a precise condition, these two particles would continue to orbit each other at a faster and faster rate, with a limit of frequency approaching the infinite.

+Now imagine a large number of objects entering a state of multi-orbit that can seem to reach a state of equilibrium.
+These states of motion exhibit a complex frequency, that could potentially exist in many different forms.

+In either of those cases, in this paper those patterns of motions are referred to as being in a state of *co-orbit*.

 ### The Quest for a Unified Theory <a href="#the-quest-for-a-unified-theory"></a>

 Throughout history, humanity has sought to uncover the fundamental principles that govern the universe.
 From Newton’s laws of motion to Einstein’s theory of relativity and the advent of quantum mechanics, each milestone has brought us closer to understanding the nature of reality.
 However, a unified theory that seamlessly connects these paradigms—a **"theory of everything"**—has remained elusive.

-The Universal Theory of Kinetic Harmonics (UTKH) is an attempt to fill this gap by introducing a cohesive framework that explains all known phenomena as emergent properties of **motion** and **harmonics**.
+The Universal Theory of Kinetic Harmonics (UTKH) is an attempt to fill this gap by introducing a cohesive framework that explains all known phenomena as emergent properties of **motion** and **harmonics** due to the various potential patterns of co-orbit.
 By positing that light, mass, energy, and even gravity are manifestations of multidimensional resonances, UTKH offers a bold new perspective on the fundamental workings of the cosmos.

 ---

 ### Motion and Harmonics as Foundational Principles <a href="#motion-and-harmonics-as-foundational-principles"></a>

 At its core, UTKH is built on two foundational concepts:
 1. **Kinetic Motion:** Everything in the universe is, at its most fundamental level, a form of motion.
-Light, traditionally viewed as both a particle and a wave, is redefined as a **hyperdimensional oscillation** of energy flows.
+Light, traditionally viewed as both a particle and a wave, is redefined as a **hyperdimensional oscillation** of energy flows from co-ortibal patterns.
 2. **Harmonics:** Stable structures emerge from these energy flows through the principle of resonance, forming co-orbital systems that stabilize into what we observe as mass, forces, and other phenomena.

 This framework reinterprets classical concepts like gravity and quantum behavior as natural consequences of resonance and motion, bridging the gap between macroscopic and microscopic physics.